After search, use << and >> links at top of page to view other pages.

 Dead Time versus Time Constant

-A continuum from pure Dead Time to pure Lag
+A continuum from pure deadtime (td) to pure lag (tau)

 Controller Modes